Skip to content

 MealWhat you're eatingCalProteinCarbsFat

-BreakfastTwo scrambled eggs on sourdough toast with avocado and everything bagel seasoning, side of fruit45020g38g24g
+BreakfastTofu scramble on sourdough toast with avocado and everything bagel seasoning, side of fruit45022g40g22g

-LunchChicken and vegetable soup (homemade or store-bought) with a crusty bread roll and a small side salad48032g44g16g
+LunchWhite bean and vegetable soup with a crusty bread roll and a small side salad48020g56g16g

-SnackGreek yogurt with blueberries, a drizzle of honey, and a sprinkle of granola22018g30g4g
+SnackSoy yogurt with blueberries, a drizzle of maple syrup, and a sprinkle of granola22014g32g4g

-DinnerPasta night: whole grain spaghetti with turkey meatballs, marinara sauce, roasted zucchini, and parmesan65040g68g22g
+DinnerPasta night: whole grain spaghetti with lentil-walnut meatballs, marinara sauce, roasted zucchini, and nutritional yeast65034g72g22g

-Protein: 24%.
-Carbs: 40%.
-Fat: 33%.
-Scrambled eggs with avocado toast.
-Chicken soup with bread.
-Pasta with meatballs.
+Protein: 20%.
+Carbs: 44%.
+Fat: 32%.
+Tofu scramble with avocado toast.
+White bean soup with bread.
+Pasta with lentil-walnut meatballs.
 This is what normal people eat.
 The difference between this and eating 2,200 calories is mostly portion sizes.
 You're not eating different food.
 You're eating slightly less of the same food.
 That's what makes 1800 sustainable.

-Protein ranges from 98-146g across the four days.
+Protein ranges from 72-122g across the four days.
 The weekly average matters more than hitting an exact number daily.
 If you're strength training, lean toward the Day 2 template more often.

 Try MealThinker free for 7 days and it will generate personalized 1800-calorie plans based on your preferences, what's in your kitchen, and whatever dietary pattern you follow.
 No credit card required.